Balagtas Church

-The San Lorenzo de Roma Parish Church, also known as the Saint Lawrence, Deacon and Martyr Parish Church or simply, Balagtas Church is an 18th-century Baroque church located at Brgy.
-Longos, Balagtas, Bulacan, Philippines.
-The parish church, dedicated to Saint Lawrence, is under the jurisdiction of the Roman Catholic Diocese of Malolos.
+The Parish Church of Saint Lawrence of Rome, Deacon and Martyr, commonly known as the Balagtas Church (Filipino: Simbahan ng Balagtas), is an 18th-century Baroque Roman Catholic parish church in the Municipality of Balagtas in the Philippines, dedicated to Saint Lawrence, one of the most venerated Roman martyrs, celebrated for his Christian valor.

+The said parish is under the pastoral jurisdiction of the Roman Catholic Diocese of Malolos.
+The incumbent pastor is The Right Reverend Monsignor Angelito Juliano Santiago, who assumed pastoral governance of the church on the 11th day of February 2021.
+He is also the Vicar Forane of the Vicariate of St. Martin of Tours - Bocaue in the Episcopal Eastern District of the Diocese, since the 22nd of July 2024.

 History

 Parish history

 Balagtas, originally referred to as Caruya and later renamed to Bigaa by the mid-1600s, was accepted by the Augustinian Friars as a convent under the patronage of Saint Lawrence on May 12, 1596.
 Father Francisco de Campos and Father Andres de Cordoba were named priests of Balagtas the same year.
 The convent of Guiguinto was frequently annexed to the convent of Balagtas due to the former's poor economic status.
 Guiguinto was first annexed to Balagtas in 1607.
 By 1612, Balagtas was reported to be an independent with two visitas and 2,400 parishioners.
 Its catchment population decreased when one of its barrio-visita, Casay, separated to form a new parish.
 In 1639, Balagtas was declared a vicariate.

+The then-named town of Bigaa is then part of the Archdiocese of Manila under the Vicariate of Bulacan until the establishment of the new Bulacan Diocese of Malolos in 1961, promulgated by Pope John XXIII through the Apostolic Constitution Christi fidelium.
+On June 18, 1966, Bigaa was renamed into Balagtas, honoring the renowned Filipino poet and writer, Francisco Balagtas, who was born and raised in the town.